 Dr. Slaman is committed to continuing education, including classes in dental implants.
 Four times a year, he meets with the Rio Grande Implants Study Club for hands-on training.
-Thanks to this experience, he can provide you with effective care and the latest implant techniques.
+Thanks to this experience, he can provide you with effective care and the latest implant techniques at our Albuquerque practice.

 Dr. Slaman also has an eye for aesthetics.
 He will make sure that your restoration has a beautiful, lifelike appearance, particularly if it will be visible when you smile.
 After supplying your temporary restoration, he will contour your gum line for greater definition and a more realistic effect.

 Dental implants offer a wide variety of cosmetic and functional advantages, including increased bite strength, improved appearance, and superior durability.
 The benefits of dental implants are unmatched when compared to traditional teeth replacement options, as they restore health, function, and aesthetics to your smile.

 Dental implants offer many advantages.
 However, the most significant benefits to our Albuquerque patients are health-related, and include:

 - Preservation of Jawbone: Dental implants act as prosthetic tooth roots, stimulating the nerves in the jawbone.
 This encourages new bone growth and prevents bone recession.
 Alternatively, traditional tooth replacement options such as dental crowns or bridges do not support jawbone structure.
 For this reason, patients who have been missing teeth for a long time have a “sunken-in” or concave appearance.
 Dental implants eliminate this effect.